Blog

 Today, growing connectivity between IT and OT systems (sometimes called “IT/OT convergence”) and the rapid expansion of remote work mean that isolation is no longer a realistic solution for ensuring the security of OT environments.
 At the same time, security tools designed for IT use cases often fail to meet OT needs.
 The result is that OT and ICS environments are left at their most vulnerable just as potentially disastrous cyberattacks against them are exploding in both number and frequency.

-In this blog, based on a recent webinar entitled “Going Beyond SRA: Safely Connecting OT Environments,” we will explore several of the major security challenges facing OT environments and examine how zero-trust access can help overcome them.
+In this blog, we will explore several of the major security challenges facing OT environments and examine how zero-trust access can help overcome them.

 A Glimpse at the Numbers: OT Security Statistics